jrhicks/jrhicks.github.source/pages/arkansas_dev_hackathon_2015/index.md

 @startupdad - David Moody - Dad of a teen entrepreneur @overwatchapp // Startup mentor & investor, speaker, consultant, COO for hire // Founder of Jacksson David LLC

-@abby_simms - Abby Sims - Owner of Idestini Dev Studio.
+@abby_sims - Abby Sims - Owner of Idestini Dev Studio.
 Web and mobile developer into design and usability.
 I'll work with just about anything.

 @SeanPTownsend - Tech and Tea Nerd.